 Things to Keep in Mind When in The Air

-Flying during the holidays can be stressful for anyone during the holidays, especially for those with lung disease.
-However, there is hope.
-If you or a loved one suffers from lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 find out if you qualify for stem cell therapy.
+Flying during the holidays can be stressful for anyone, especially for those with lung disease.
+Learning how to fly with oxygen tanks can help you travel with more ease and leave you with more energy to spend time with your family.
+If you or a loved one has a chronic lung disease like COPD, emphysema or pulmonary fibrosis, the Lung Health Institute may be able to help with a variety of cellular therapy options.
+Contact us at 888-745-6697 find out more about cellular therapy.